lowply/build-hugo/README.md

 ## Development

-### Catching up with the latest Hugo version
+### Keeping Up with the Latest Hugo Version

-Run this to create a PR:
+To create a PR for the latest version, run:

 ```
 ./script/update.sh
 ```

-Review the PR and make sure it passes the test.
-After merging the update PR, run:
+After reviewing and ensuring the PR passes all tests, merge it, and then execute:

 ```
 ./script/release.sh
 ```